Dear sisters and brothers in Christ,

 Ecumenical Relations and Community Involvement Work

-We have settled into a regular pattern of services.
+We have a regular pattern of services.
 Details of these are set out below.
-You can access them by computer, table or smart phone, as well as by phoning in from your house phone to the numbers given below.
+You can access them using the Zoom links.

 Join Zoom Meeting